steamdeck

 If you have not installed dqxclarity before and are interacting with this for the first time:

-If you have questions, reach out in the #clarity-questions channel in the DQX Worldwide Discord.
+If you have questions, make a new post in the #clarity-help channel in the DQX Worldwide Discord.
 Make sure you provide as much detail as possible, including screenshots, error messages, what you did, etc. Messages like "help", "this doesn't work" or support by proxy (doing it for a friend) will be ignored.